David d'Angers: Biography

-He was born in Angers in 1788.
+Pierre-Jean David was born in Angers in 1788.
 His father was a wood carver and ornamental sculptor, who had joined the volunteer Republican army as a musketeer, fighting against the Chouans of La Vendée.
 He studied in the studio of Jean-Jacques Delusse and in 1808 traveled to Paris to study in the studio of Philippe-Laurent Roland.

 While in Paris he did work both on the Arc de Triomphe and the exterior of the Louvre.
 In 1810 he succeeded in taking the second place prize at the École des Beaux-Arts for his Othryades.
 In 1811 David's La Douleur won the École's competition for tête d'expression followed by his taking of the Prix de Rome for his Epaminondas in the same year.
 He spent five years in Rome, during which time he frequented the studio of Antonio Canova and made small trips around Italy to Venice, Naples and Florence.

 Returning from Rome around the time of the restoration of the Bourbons and their accompanying foreign conquerors and returned royalists, David d'Angers would not remain in the neighborhood of the Tuileries, opting instead to travel to London.
 Here John Flaxman and others took him to task for the political sins of David the painter, to whom he was erroneously supposed to be related.

 With great difficulty he made his way to Paris again, where a comparatively prosperous career opened before him.
 His medallions and busts were in much request, as well as orders for monumental works.
-One of the most famous of these was that of Gutenberg at Strassburg; but those he himself valued most were the statue of Barra (Joseph Bara), a drummer boy who purportedly continued to beat his drum until the moment of death in the war in La Vendée, and the monument to the Greek liberator Markos Botsaris.
+One of the most famous of these was that of Gutenberg at Strassburg, which stands in Strasbourg's Place Gutenberg; but those he himself valued most were the statue of Barra (Joseph Bara), a drummer boy who purportedly continued to beat his drum until the moment of death in the war in La Vendée, and the monument to the Greek liberator Markos Botsaris.